TARGENE/targene-pipeline/paper/paper.md

 # Acknowledgements

-This work was supported by the United Kingdom Research and Innovation (grant EP/S02431X/1), UKRI Centre for Doctoral Training in Biomedical AI at the University of Edinburgh, School of Informatics.
+Olivier Labayle was supported by the United Kingdom Research and Innovation (grant EP/S02431X/1), UKRI Centre for Doctoral Training in Biomedical AI at the University of Edinburgh, School of Informatics.
+Breeshey Roskams-Hieter was supported by the Health Data Research UK & The Alan Turing Institute Wellcome PhD Programme in Health Data Science (Grant Ref: 218529/Z/19/Z).
+Mark van der Laan is supported by NIH grant R01AI074345.
+Chris P. Ponting was funded by the MRC (MC_UU_00007/15).
+Ava Khamseh was supported by the XDF Programme from the University of Edinburgh and Medical Research Council (MC_UU_00009/2), and by a Langmuir Talent Development Fellowship from the Institute of Genetics and Cancer, and a philanthropic donation from Hugh and Josseline Langmuir.

 # References {#references .unnumbered}